-Referencing Table 1 Note 2 and Table 2 Note 2, the 2006 Measure C Extension Expenditure Plan was amended on October 20, 2010 (Amendment #1) and established the new Measure C High-Speed Rail Facilities Program.
+Referencing Note 3 on Tables 1, 2A and 2B, the 2006 Measure C Extension Expenditure Plan was amended on October 20, 2010 (Amendment #1) and established the new Measure C High-Speed Rail Facilities Program.
 With confirmation from the California High-Speed Rail Authority (CHSRA) that Fresno County has been chosen as the location for their High-Speed Rail Heavy Maintenance Facility (HMF), \$25 million of the existing balance of the Measure C Alternative Transportation Program would be transferred to the new Measure C High-Speed Rail Facilities Program account.